-The authentic and picturesque Inca mountain town of Ollantaytambo is less than an hour journey away from Cusco in a Combi or Collectivo – shared minibuse or taxi – and costs as little as 10 Soles ($2.8) one way.
+The authentic and picturesque Inca mountain town of Ollantaytambo is less than an hour journey away from Cusco in a Combi or Collectivo – shared minibuses or taxi – and costs as little as 10 Soles ($2.80) one way.

 Whether you stay for one week or one hour, it’s only another short combi (minibus) ride to the start of your Machu Picchu trek.

-Starting high up in the Andean mountains and flowing down through the magnificent Scared Valley you will experience every vista you can imagine, from dry, rocky mountain landscapes with fast flowing white water in the valley below, to the luscious vegetation of the highland jungle.
+Starting high up in the Andean mountains and flowing down through the magnificent Sacred Valley you will experience every vista you can imagine, from dry, rocky mountain landscapes with fast-flowing white water in the valley below, to the luscious vegetation of the highland jungle.

-As you wind your way down through the valley you will encounter many Incan ruins, sometimes entire villages that the train passengers rush by in a flash.
+As you wind your way down through the valley, you will find yourself wandering through Inca ruins that the trains just blow by in a flash!